HOW YOU ARE CONTINUOUSLY TRACKED VIA CELLULAR PHONES

 Signal messages and calls are always end-to-end encrypted

 safe.
 We can't read your messages or see your calls, and

 no one else can either.

-OUTBOUND FIREWALLS-- Monitor all web traffic
+OUTBOUND FIREWALLS on computers -- Monitor all web traffic

 LuLu (Outbound Firewall for macOS) -- Patrick Wardle

 Edward Snowden, the man who risked everything to expose the